 With today's time-to-market constraints, you must plan your FPGA I/O pins early in the design cycle.
-Quartus® II software has best-in-class I/O management tools for early I/O planning and sign-off.
+The Quartus® Prime software has I/O management tools for early I/O planning and sign-off.
 While planning your I/O pins, prepare your FPGA design for PCB integration.
-Create "board-aware" board trace models in Quartus II software to get I/O signal integrity metrics or generate IBIS/HSPICE models for simulation in third-party signal integrity simulation tools.
+Create "board-aware" board trace models in the Quartus Prime software to get I/O signal integrity metrics or generate IBIS/HSPICE models for simulation in third-party signal integrity simulation tools.
 Export the I/O pin-outs to create custom schematic symbols for use in popular schematic capture tools.

 For additional information on I/O management, PCBs, and board-level signal integrity, see the following: